The antagonist perceives, “Morality is subjective.”

 The antagonist asserts, “The God of the Bible condones slavery.”

-- Moses’s Law condemned enslaving others, & God commanded the execution of those who enslaved others (Ex 21:16; De 24:7).
+- Moses’s Law condemned enslaving the innocent, & God commanded the execution of those who enslaved others (Ex 21:16; De 24:7).

 - Biblical “slavery” was for war criminals & thieves who were civilly judged (Ex 22:2–3; De 20:10–15).